 In cinema, family vacations are always destined to go wrong.
-Whether it's due to a flat tire, nosy tourists, or family dysfunction, family vacation movies are so beloved because of all the drama that unfolds.
+Whether it's due to a flat tire, nosy tourists, or family dysfunction, family vacation movies are so beloved because of all that drama.

 The Rugrats are always on vacation mode in their movies, but their trip to Paris in Rugrats in Paris stands out as the best, which focuses more on the cowardly Chuckie than anything else.